NYPL-Simplified/web-reader/src/HtmlReader/architecture.md

 - Set a `<base>` element in the `<head>` with the url of the resource.
 This tells the iframe where relative urls within the resource are relative to.
 - Inject any injectables.
 For example, we need to add the Readium-CSS stylesheets to the `<head>`.
 - Set initial CSS variables like scroll settings and color mode.
+- Add a simple JS script that listens for internal link clicks and calls `window.parent.postMessage` to send a message to the parent about the clicked link.

 Note that we _could_ do all of this in a `useEffect` hook after the resource loads, but then there would be a flash of unstyled content between the first render and when we add our Readium-CSS stylesheet.
 To avoid this, we simple add it to the document string before it ever gets to the `<iframe>` for rendering.